tixonochekAscended/luanite/README.md

 ## ☑️ TO-DO List
 - [ ] Support Windows
 - [ ] Support cross-compilation to Windows from Linux
-- [ ] Create a `luanite lua` command as an interface for talking to the Lua 5.4.6 contained in every Luanite project (for this whole virtual-enviroment functionality to become much more useful)
+- [x] Create a `luanite lua` command as an interface for talking to the Lua 5.4.6 contained in every Luanite project (for this whole virtual-enviroment functionality to become much more useful)
 - [ ] Think on how to make `luanite init` not depend on an internet connection to work
 - [ ] Improve the bundling system (bundle only the files that are `require()`'d by other files instead of bundling everything)
 - [ ] Allow to install packages/libraries from Luarocks directly and additionaly automatically bundle them into the standalone executable
+- [ ] Add some libraries for doing filesystem, json and networking stuff out of the box.

 ## ©️ Credits
 This project wouldn't be possible without [luastatic](https://github.com/ers35/luastatic).